10 Best Electric Guitars Under $1000

 Hopefully I can make your life a little easier with this short list of some of the best options out there for under a thousand bucks.
 You'll see some names and designs you recognize, presented in a new way by some very clever gear makers.
 You might also see a few surprises thrown in.

-If you stick to your budget you can grab a great guitar from one of the top names in the industry.
-These are quality instruments that are good enough for the stage or studio, and will stay with you for decades.
+If you stick to your budget you can grab a quality instrument that is good enough for the stage or studio, and will stay with you for decades.
 As you'll see, there is a reason these are some of the most popular guitars in the world!

 Remember, even the guys in your favorite bands who have those high-profile gear endorsement deals didn't start out playing expensive guitars.
 Just like you and me, they made do with the best guitars they could find for the money.
 A thousand dollars is more than enough to hook you up with a great sounding instrument.